Shinaagunbiade/Config-Commands/k8s-configuration/kubeadm-setup-ansible/Deployment-Steps.md

+# Steps to setting up KubeAdm Kubernetes cluster using Ansible
 - Create your working directory (kube-cluster) and cd into it
 - Update your hosts file and create your ansible.cfg file (if need be or use as-is)
 - Install Docker with the Ansible script - ansible-playbook-docker-ubuntu.yaml (or through any other convenient measure) on all servers